Month 12, Day 17, Thursday 8:30 p.m.

 She kept her eyebrow raised.

-His frown morphed into wide eyes.
+His frown flattened and his eyes went wide.
 “Or they have moles among the ranks,” he breathed, “and you can’t go to them.”

 He wasn’t wrong.
 Oliver did have informants among the coppers, though that had nothing to do with this.
 Westbay was also making up his own answers to unanswered questions, just like Oliver had said he would.